THE THOMSON REUTERS JOURNAL SELECTION PROCESS

 Why Be Selective?

-It would appear that to be comprehensive, an index of the scholarly journal literature might be expected to cover all journals published.
+One might suppose that to be comprehensive, an index of the scholarly journal literature might be expected to cover all journals published.
 It has been demonstrated, however, that a relatively small number of journals publish the majority of significant scholarly results.
 This principle is often referred to as Bradford’s Law.2

-The journal selection process described here is applied to all journals in Web of Science, whether covered in Science Citation Index Expanded TM, Social Sciences Citation Index®, or Arts & Humanities Citation Index®.
+The journal selection process described here is applied to all journals evaluated for Science Citation Index Expanded, Social Sciences Citation Index , or Arts & Humanities Citation Index .
 The application of citation analysis is specific to the subject area or category of the journal’s editorial content.
-For example, citation metrics generated for fast-moving biomedical topics would never be applied to a journal dealing with Social Sciences topics nor to an Arts & Humanities title, where citation analysis plays a very different role.
-These special considerations are noted below.
+For example, citation metrics generated for fast moving biomedical topics would never be applied to a journal dealing with Social Sciences topics, and in the Arts & Humanities citation analysis plays a very minor role in evaluation.
+These special considerations are noted further below.

 International Editorial Conventions